AliciaMay/Cyclistic_Capstone_Project/README.md

 ```

 The columns for date, month, day, year, day_of_week and a column for the calculation of ride_length was then added to the data frame.
 Ride length calculations with negative duration were also removed.
-I achieved this by using the following code:
+I achieved this by running the following code:
 ```
 all_trips$date <- as.Date(all_trips$started_at)
 all_trips$month <- format(as.Date(all_trips$date),"%m")